SAP-samples/teched2025-AI163/exercises/ex3/ex3.1/ex3.1.3/Exercise 3.1.3b: Add a Condition and Send message in Joule Skill.md

 <br>Your Send Message step should look like the image below.
 You will also notice a preview of what you have designed on the left side.
 <img width="1550" height="665" alt="image" src="https://github.com/user-attachments/assets/2b9295c1-c0f0-4e0e-b2b1-e61b20d4a00c" />
 <br>
-<br>We will now replicate these steps for the 'Shipment Update Message' in Branch 2 witha a change in few fields as per the table below:
+<br>We will now replicate these steps for the 'Shipment Update Message' in Branch 2 with a change in few fields as per the table below:
 | Field Name              | Value                |
 |--------------------------|-----------------------------|
 | Message Type | Illustrated Message    |